jts3k/Twisted-Signals-F16/Syllabus.md

 4. Get strong at [Max](https://cycling74.com/products/max/).

-ASSIGNMENTS
+ASSIGNMENTS & PROJECTS

-There are 4 short-term assignments that will be completed over the course of the semester as well as 2 projects.
+There are 4 short-term assignments that will be completed over the course of the semester as well as 2 longer-term projects.
 Due dates for every assignment are listed [on the course calendar](https://courses.ideate.cmu.edu/18-090/f2016/calendar/).
 Assignments are due before the start of the class on the date indicated.

 Submission of assignments/projects is a two step process.